NGWPC/ngencerf-server/README.md

 Create a directory that will hold the data.
 It can be anything, such as `~/ngwpc/data`.
 But a symbolic link needs to be created to match the location in Docker, which is `/ngencerf/data`.
 This is defined in `settings.py` as the mount point.

-Enter this command to create the symbolic link
+Enter these commands to create the top-level `/ngenserf` directory and then create the symbolic link

 ```
+sudo mkdir /ngencerf
 sudo ln -s ~/ngwpc/data /ngencerf/data
 ```